saveriomiroddi/saveriomiroddi.github.io/_posts/2018-03-24-Remotely-running-asynchronous-commands-scripts-via-gnu-screen.md

 A general consideration is that it's possible to perform the whole operation without using a remote-residing script, however this requires some trickery (notably escaping, which makes the scripting messy), therefore it's simpler to use the above solution.

+## Alternatives

+The strategy explained is based on GNU Screen; this isn't the only tool available for the purpose though.

+An alternative is using [`at` and `batch`](https://linux.die.net/man/1/at); an interesting functionality (besides execution at a scheduled time) is to run when the system is idle, which avoids overloading the system on busy servers.

 ## Conclusion

 GNU Screen is an old-school, but still very valid, and it's a very helpful tool for system administration tasks.